cdelashmutt-pivotal/GetAccountingReports/README.md

 * __summary-app-usage.csv__ - The summarized Application Usage data for all the foundations reported against.
 * __summary-task-usage.csv__ - The summarized Task Usage data for all the foundations reported against.
 * __summary-service-usage.csv__ - The summarized Service Usage data for all the foundations reported against.
-* __org-app-usage.csv__ - Application Usage data broken out by organization, space, and application for all foundations reported against.
+* __org-app-usage.csv__ - Application Usage data broken out by month, organization, space, and application for all foundations reported against.
-* __org-task-usage.csv__ - Task Usage data broken out by organization, space, and parent application for all foundations reported against.
+* __org-task-usage.csv__ - Task Usage data broken out by month, organization, space, and parent application for all foundations reported against.
-* __org-service-usage.csv__ - Service Usage data broken out by organization, space, and service instance for all foundations reported against.
+* __org-service-usage.csv__ - Service Usage data broken out by month, organization, space, and service instance for all foundations reported against.

+**Note**

+---

+This script will simply append to any existing files in the same directory with the names above.
+This means running the script twice in a row without removing the output CSVs from the first run will result in duplicate data.

+---

 ## Usage
 1. Clone or Download this repo